-The Town of Wilkeson's critical areas code, which applies outside of shoreline jurisdiction, is based on best available science and provides protection to critical areas in the Town, including wetlands, geologically hazard areas, critical aquifer recharge areas, floodplains and habitat conservation areas.
-The Town uses Ecology's 2004 Washington State Wetland Rating System for Western Washington to rate wetlands.
+The Town of South Prairie's critical areas code (Kask Consulting, Inc. 2007a) is based on best available science and provides protection to critical areas in the Town, including wetlands, geologically hazardous areas, critical aquifer recharge areas, floodplains and habitat conservation areas.
+The Town uses Ecology's 2004 Washington State Wetland Rating System for Western Washington to rate wetlands into one of four categories.
 The code requires avoidance and minimization steps, particularly on high-quality wetlands, before impacts are permitted.
 Regulatory buffers depend on the intended lane use action proposed and range from 35 to 200 feet for low-impact land uses and from 50 to 300 feet for high-impact land uses.
-The standard buffer for a Type S stream (Wilkeson Creek) is 100 feet.
+The standard buffer for a Type S stream (South Prairie Creek) is 200 feet.
 The Town requires critical areas reports, protective measures, and potentially mitigation when actions are proposed in or adjacent to critical areas.
-Management of Wilkeson's critical areas using these regulations should help ensure that ecological functions and values are not degraded and impacts to critical areas are mitigated.
+Management of South Prairie's critical areas using these regulations should help ensure that ecological functions and values are not degraded and impacts to critical areas are mitigated.